StephenMiner/ItemBuilder2/README.md

 ##Only applicable for gun-type: spread
 ##Defines how much projectiles will be shot in a singular use (ammo costs still remain at 1)
 projectiles: 6
-##Defines how much damage as a % should be affected by armor, a value from 0.0-1.0 with 0.0 representing full armor piercing.
+##Defines how much armor damage absorption should be reduced by as a %, a value from 0.0-1.0 with 0.0 representing full armor piercing.
 gunap: 1
+##This number defines the spread for SPREAD-type guns.
+##Think of this number of the radius of the cone-of-fire that your gun will shoot in terms of blocks
+gun-spread: 0.5
 ```
 You do not have to define decay-ranges or decay-rates.
 You don't need to define ammo or powder or ram-time, but without them the gun will be able to fire without anything or without whatever you didn't include.